‘Aloha’ Rose belongs to climbing hybrid tea roses and is classified in Modern Roses.

 Bearing in mind the creation time of this variety of Rose, it is up to the reader to choose whichever interpretation suits him best.

-Aloha Rose - General Information
+'Aloha' Rose - General Information

 Facts in Short